Other Hotels in Disney World

 Complete reviews:

 Another group of hotels in the Disney Springs Resort Area are on Disney property but isolated from the main attractions at Disney World except for the shopping and dining at Disney Springs.
-In 2018, these hotels gained access to Extra Magic Hours and 60 day FastPass+, at least through 2020.
+All these also participate in Disney’s new Early Entry program, but don’t have access to early booking of ILL nor to Extended Evening Hours.

 These have widely varying prices and amenities.
 Links to reviews are below.

-Finally, in the spring of 2019 two resorts in the Bonnet Creek area (near Caribbean Beach) gained access to FastPass+ at 60 days (effective in early April) and Extra Magic Hours.
-They are the Hilton Orlando Bonnet Creek and the Waldorf-Astoria Orlando.
+Finally, two resorts of the five resorts in the Bonnet Creek area (near Caribbean Beach) also have access to Early Entry.
 Reviews of each are at the links:

 There are literally hundreds of other hotels and thousands of condos/villas/homes for rent off the property.
 The condos/villas/homes for rent will particularly save money for larger families or groups.